Axiomatic Explanations for Visual Search, Retrieval, and Similarity Learning: Unifying First-Order Search Interpretation Techniques

-Though there is a considerable amount of literature on classifier interpretability, black-box search engine interpretability has only recently been investigated.
-We build on the rich classifier interpretability literature to present a general transformation that allows one to extend model agnostic explanations to a broader class of systems such as search engines, recommendation systems, and content-based retrieval algorithms.
-This approach extracts the features, words, or superpixels of the data that contribute the most to the overall similarity judgement.
-More formally, given a similarity function $d: \mathcal{X} \times \mathcal{Y} \to \mathbb{R}$ and elements $x \in \mathcal{X}$ and $y \in \mathcal{Y}$ we form the following pair of functions:
+Though there is a considerable body of work on opaque-box classifier interpretability, opaque-box search engine interpretability has only recently been investigated \citep{singh2019exs,vedml,vesm}.
+We introduce an approach to transform opaque and grey-box classification explainers into search engine explainers, allowing us to build on the rich body of existing work for classifiers.
+More formally, given a similarity function $d: \mathcal{X} \times \mathcal{Y} \to \mathbb{R}$ and elements $x \in \mathcal{X}$ and $y \in \mathcal{Y}$ we can find the ``parts'' of $y$ that most contribute to the similarity by computing the Shapley values for the following value function:

-Where $f_{link}$ is a function to transform the output of $d$ so that explanations have more natural and additive units resembling log-odds for classification \cite{shap,nelder1972generalized}.
-For the commonly used cosine similarity between features shown in Figure \ref{fig:shap_architecture}, we use $\operatorname{atanh}: [-1, 1] \to \mathbb{R}$.
-By using these functions with existing classifier interpretability techniques like LIME, SHAP, DeepLift, and Layer-wise relevance propagation we can compute the most important features, superpixels, or words in both the query, $x$ and retrieved data, $y$, respectively.
-We refer to this approach as ``marginal'' search interpretability as it finds important substructure within $x$ and $y$ but does not generate a ``correspondence'' between the structures of $x$ and $y$.
-In Section \ref{sec:transport} we discuss this connection in greater detail.

-Figure \ref{fig:shap_architecture} middle row demonstrates this approach applied to a simple deep visual search architecture where a deep network featurizes both query and retrieved images before comparing their similarity.
-Transforming the search query via partial function application and using different link function ($f_{link} = \operatorname{atanh}$) enables direct use of existing model-interpretability approaches.
-We compare these approaches visually in Figure \ref{fig:comparison}.

-In addition to extending black-box interpretation methods to search we also extend the white-box convolution network interpretation approach, CAM, to search.
-We refer to this approach as ``Search Activation Maps (SAM)''.
-CAM and SAM are both apply to convolutional networks with a penultimate global average pooling layer.
-Despite this limitation, CAM is widely used because it only requires a single forward pass of the network and is fully differentiable.
-Differentiability allows CAM regularization and manipulation in more complex vision architectures \cite{wang2020self}.
-To generalize CAM to search and recommendation architectures, let $f_{hwc}$ represent the layer of activations of the query image before the global average pooling layer with spatial height $h$, width $w$, and feature size $c$.
-Let the function $\norm_c$ represent normalization with respect to the channel dimension $c$.
-Let $g_c$ represent the average pooled activations of the retrieved image.
-Contracting $f$ and $g$ along the ``feature'' dimension $c$ yields an attention map $a_{hw}$ over the query image.
-In Einstein notation \cite{einstein1923foundation}:

-Like CAM, SAM can be overlayed on query image pixels to visualize the regions that most contribute to the similarity.
-Additionally, one can switch the query and target images in the above formulation to visualize attention over the retrieved image pixels.